enmanuelduran/enmascript/content/articles/2019-06-04-code-quality-and-web-performance-the-myths-the-dos-and-the-donts.md

 This is just an example applied to scroll performance, but the same principle can be applied over any other circumstance by having the correct metric to measure.

 ## Improve the quality of your code base
-Some of the most common ways of optimizing code bases are linters, if you use javascript [ESLint](https://eslint.org/) is a good one, for your styles you could use [Stylelint](https://stylelint.io/), you can later add these two elements as required steps in your build process to create an extra layer of consistency, linters are a good way to promote consistency in your code base.
+Some of the most common ways of optimizing code bases are linters, if you use javascript [ESLint](https://eslint.org/) is a good one -- As for your styles, you could use [Stylelint](https://stylelint.io/).
+You can later add these two elements as required steps in your build process to create an extra layer of consistency, linters are a good way to promote consistency in your code base.

 Nevertheless, <mark>linters alone are not going to guarantee the quality of your code base</mark>, it heavily depends on the level of your team, you have to be aware of this before trying to push things too hard.
 Some recommendations to start increasing the quality of your codebase are: